What are the DOLE guidelines on paternity leave in the Philippines?

 To enjoy the seven-day paternity leave with full pay, the male employee must qualify for the following:

-Note that, unlike maternity leave, the employer pays for this leave, not the Social Security System (SSS).
+Note that, unlike maternity leave benefits, the employer pays for this leave, not the Social Security System (SSS).

-How to avail of the paternity leave benefit?
+How do you avail of the paternity leave benefit?

 The steps to apply for the leave would ultimately depend on your employer.
 Generally, you will need to file an application with your company’s HR and submit the requirements.
 This may include the following: